Thursday 20 July 2023

 Adenalin alone was now keeping me awake as I clung to my telescope tripod for support..I looked out across a landscape that I had only previously ever visited in winter to watch the large Marsh Harrier roost..Now in the height of summer it was a much more verdant landscape, the reeds and hedgerows covered by a layer of spectral mist that lay across the marshland and created a scene of translucent beauty, the distant tree line beyond but a blur through the veil of mist.

-Slowly the sun rose, bright fiery red and then turning to gold, shining directly into our eyes and searingly bright.The birder beside me put on sunglasses.The mist slowly dissolved in the sun, becoming less opaque and there came from afar the distant bugling of awaking cranes..Ignoring about fifty birders standing elbow to elbow to my left, one could almost imagine one had entered into another land and another time.
+Slowly the sun arose, bright fiery red and then turning to gold, shining directly into our eyes and searingly bright.The birder beside me put on sunglasses.The mist slowly dissolved in the sun, becoming less opaque and there came from afar the distant bugling of awaking cranes..Ignoring about fifty birders standing elbow to elbow to my left, one could almost imagine one had entered into another land and another time.

 The cranes, seven of them, rose above the far treeline and flew higher, circling, their angular profiles stark against the pink tinted sky before they were gone from sight but still audible.Other.birds were awake too but it looked too chill and unwelcoming for any raptor to take to the air.
 Latecoming birders were still arriving and our number swelled to about a hundred, some spilling out onto the grass to the left of the viewpoint.